vorburger/ScriptsEtcForPreSalesVM/README.md

-Docker.com scripts for Design Studio for T24 Continous Integration (CI) "DevOps" demo environment.
+Docker.com scripts for TEMENOS Design Studio for T24 Continous Integration (CI) "DevOps" demo environment.

 ## How to build